MichaelDemidov/Firebird-Auto-Updater/README.md

 Source Code
 -----------

-The source code is written in Lazarus 3.
+The source code is written in Free Pascal (IDE Lazarus 3).
 I think it can be easily transferred to Delphi.
 I have also included the compiled exe file so there is no need to recompile it.

 The `src\Locale` folder contains translations of program messages into different languages.
 You need to change the search path (`-Fu` option) in the project settings.
 Now there are English (`en-US`, default) and Russian (`ru-RU`) locales.